opfab/operatorfabric-core/README.md

 * [root]/src/main/docker/demo : sets up all services, generate a dummy card every 5 seconds
 * [root]/src/main/docker/deploy : sets up all services, ready for card reception

-This demo setup exposes application at localhost:2002 Card publication is exposed at localhost:2102
-For debugging purpose the following ports are also exposes :
+This demo setup exposes application at localhost:2002/ui Card publication entry points are exposed at localhost:2102/cards For debugging purpose the following ports are also exposes :

 Port  | Forwards to         |     |                                                  |